Brice150/PLART/README.md

 ### Messages

 - Login needed to view this page
-- Search user
+- Search messages content or sender
-- See messages and messages number per user
+- See messages
 - Send, modify or delete a message

 ### Admin